Types of Medication for Enlarged Prostate

 Alpha Blockers for an Enlarged Prostate:

 These drugs relax the muscles of the prostate.
 This causes an increased flow of urine, which helps relieve some enlarged prostate symptoms.
-All four of these drugs work equally well but with small differences in their side effects.
+All of these drugs work equally well but with small differences in their side effects.
 They begin working almost immediately to provide moderate relief.

 Side effects can include lightheadedness, fatigue, stomach or intestinal problems, stuffy nose, headache, dizziness, and tiredness.
 In rare cases, patients have low blood pressure.